openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

 **Image mapped input problem**

   A problem that presents an image and accepts clicks on the image as an answer.
-For more information, see :ref:`partnercoursestaff:Image Mapped Input`.
+For more information, see :ref:`Image Mapped Input`.